kogakure/website-hugo-stefanimhoff.de/app/content/articles/2020-03-14-everyday-carry.md

 ## Apple iPhone

 In my left pocket I carry my [iPhone 11](https://www.apple.com/iphone-11/), 64 GB in black.
 It’s super fast and the best phone I ever had.
 I also didn’t pay one cent for it thanks to my employer.
-I use a transparent [Torras Crystal Clear iPhone](http://www.amazon.de/gp/product/http://www.amazon.de/gp/product/B07VW6QM33?ie=UTF8&tag=stefanimhoffde-21&linkCode=as2&camp=1638&creative=6742&creativeASIN=B07VW6QM33?ie=UTF8&tag=stefanimhoffde-21&linkCode=as2&camp=1638&creative=6742&creativeASIN=http://www.amazon.de/gp/product/B07VW6QM33?ie=UTF8&tag=stefanimhoffde-21&linkCode=as2&camp=1638&creative=6742&creativeASIN=B07VW6QM33) case to protect it.
+I use a transparent [Torras Crystal Clear iPhone Case](http://www.amazon.de/gp/product/http://www.amazon.de/gp/product/B07VW6QM33?ie=UTF8&tag=stefanimhoffde-21&linkCode=as2&camp=1638&creative=6742&creativeASIN=B07VW6QM33?ie=UTF8&tag=stefanimhoffde-21&linkCode=as2&camp=1638&creative=6742&creativeASIN=http://www.amazon.de/gp/product/B07VW6QM33?ie=UTF8&tag=stefanimhoffde-21&linkCode=as2&camp=1638&creative=6742&creativeASIN=B07VW6QM33) to protect it.

 When I’m at home I usually put my iPhone into a drawer, to not be constantly distracted by it.

 ## Amazon Kindle Paperwhite

-I always carry my [Kindle Paperwhite](http://www.amazon.de/gp/product/B00QJDU3KY?ie=UTF8&tag=stefanimhoffde-21&linkCode=as2&camp=1638&creative=6742&creativeASIN=B00QJDU3KY), _7.
-Generation_ with me.
+I always carry my [Kindle Paperwhite](http://www.amazon.de/gp/product/B00QJDU3KY?ie=UTF8&tag=stefanimhoffde-21&linkCode=as2&camp=1638&creative=6742&creativeASIN=B00QJDU3KY) (_7.
+Generation_) with me.
 It’s either in my backpack or in the pocket of my jacket.
 Whenever I have a few minutes of spare time I read some of [my books](https://www.goodreads.com/review/list/28460819-stefan?shelf=currently-reading).

 I also bought an accompanying [leather cover in Ink blue](http://www.amazon.de/gp/product/B008BQH1NO?ie=UTF8&tag=stefanimhoffde-21&linkCode=as2&camp=1638&creative=6742&creativeASIN=B008BQH1NO).
 It’s soft and nice to hold.
 Closing the magnetic cover will shut off the Kindle.

 ## Apple Watch

-On my left arm I wear an [Apple Watch](https://www.apple.com/watch/), _Series 0_ 🤘. _Not_ waterproof, _no_ always-on diplay, most apps _don’t run_ any more, but the battery **still** holds a whole day, including a 40 minute training session.
+On my left arm I wear an [Apple Watch](https://www.apple.com/watch/) (_Series 0_ 🤘). _Not_ waterproof, _no_ always-on diplay, most apps _don’t run_ any more, but the battery **still** holds a whole day, including a 40 minute training session.

 And the best thing: I didn’t pay for it, I won it in a prototyping competition from my employer.
 But I think I might replace the Apple Watch this year with a new model, because I miss my Apps like [Things](https://culturedcode.com/things/) on my watch.